-- Last 12 months = 4 (2 other employment; 1 personal reasons; 1 did not return from leave of absence). - Previous 12 months = 2 (not specified).
+- Last 12 months = 5 (4 other employment; 1 other reason). - Previous 12 months = 1 (not specified).

-RECRUITMENT ISSUE ANALYSIS: (Employers were asked to provide information such as length of recruitment times, training investments, licensing issues, supply and demand issues, etc., as well as information that would identify trends that may affect recruitment and/or retention efforts.)
+RECRUITMENT ISSUE ANALYSIS: (Respondents were asked to provide information such as length of recruitment times; training investments; licensing issues; supply and demand issues, etc.; as well as information that would identify trends that may affect recruitment and/or retention efforts.)